JuliaPluto/PlutoSliderServer.jl/README.md

 See `PlutoSliderServer.run_git_directory`.

 # How does it work?
+PlutoSliderServer is **not just Pluto with editing disabled** – it works quite differently.
+This section explains why it has to be different, how it works, and what the advantages and disadvantages are.

 > [PlutoCon 2020 presentation about how PlutoSliderServer works](https://www.youtube.com/watch?v=QZ3xlKm92tk)

+## Different from Pluto
+When I created this package for computationalthinking.mit.edu, the goal was to serve notebook HTMLs publicly online, with working interactivity, for a large number of visitors.

+The simplest approach is to just run Pluto on a public server and disable editing.
+(Try it: open a notebook in Pluto, copy the URL, and open it in multiple windows next to each other.
+Add `&disable_ui=true` to the URL to simulate disabled editing.)
+The problem with this is that all sessions are synchronised: moving a slider in one window moves it everywhere.
+And updates to other cells (values and plots) show in all windows.
+You could simply disable this synchronisation between windows, but then you would still "feel" effects from other users.
+You might not see other sliders moving, but they are still changing values in your shared session, influencing results.

 ## Bond connections graph
 A crucial idea in the PlutoSliderServer is the *bond connections graph*.
 This is a bit of a mathematical adventure, I tried my best to explain it **in the [PlutoCon 2020 presentation about how PlutoSliderServer works](https://www.youtube.com/watch?v=QZ3xlKm92tk)**.
 Here is another explanation in text: